My teaching philosophy.

 Teaching Activity

-Since 2024 I have been a Lecturer in Structural Engineering at the Department of Architecture & Civil Engineering, University of Bath, in the following undergraduate and graduate courses:
+Since 2024 I have been a Lecturer in Structural Engineering at the Department of Architecture & Civil Engineering, University of Bath, where I have participated in the teaching of the following graduate and undergraduate courses:

 As part of my DTADD project at Oslo Metropolitan University, I participated as co-Lecturer at the Department of Built Environment in the following undergraduate and graduate courses: